Collation precedence, also known as collation coercion rules, determines the following:

 This means that the operands and result can be No-collation.

 Operators and Collation

 The comparison operators, and the MAX, MIN, BETWEEN, LIKE, and IN operators, are collation sensitive.
 The string used by the operators is assigned the collation label of the operand that has the higher precedence.
-The UNION operator is also collation sensitive, and all string operands and the final result is assigned the collation of the operand with the highest precedence.
-The collation precedence of the UNION operands and result are evaluated column by column.
+The UNION statement is also collation sensitive, and all string operands and the final result is assigned the collation of the operand with the highest precedence.
+The collation precedence of the UNION operand and result are evaluated column by column.

 The assignment operator is collation insensitive and the right expression is cast to the left collation.

 The string concatenation operator is collation sensitive, the two string operands and the result are assigned the collation label of the operand with the highest collation precedence.
-The UNION ALL and CASE operators are collation insensitive, and all string operands and the final results are assigned the collation label of the operand with the highest precedence.
+The UNION ALL and CASE statements are collation insensitive, and all string operands and the final results are assigned the collation label of the operand with the highest precedence.
 The collation precedence of the UNION ALL operands and result are evaluated column by column.